The Platonists

 Numenius of Apamea (in Syria) was the most important immediate precursor of Neoplatonism — a philosopher whose synthesis of Platonism, Pythagoreanism, and Eastern religious thought created the intellectual framework that Plotinus would transform into the most powerful philosophical system of late antiquity.
 Plotinus's students reportedly accused him of plagiarizing Numenius (Porphyry, Life of Plotinus 17–18), and while the charge is unfair, it testifies to the depth of Numenius's influence.

 Numenius's central philosophical project was the recovery of what he regarded as the original Platonic-Pythagorean theology, which he believed had been corrupted by the Academy's subsequent history — first by the skepticism of Arcesilaus and Carneades, then by the Stoicizing syncretism of Antiochus.
-He famously asked: 'What is Plato but Moses speaking Greek?' (fragment 8) — a question that expressed his conviction that Platonic philosophy, Pythagorean mathematics, and the religious wisdom of the Brahmans, Magi, Egyptians, and Jews all converge on the same truths about the divine nature and the structure of reality.
+He famously asked: 'What is Plato but Moses speaking Greek?' (fr.
+8 des Places) — a question that expressed his conviction that Platonic philosophy, Pythagorean mathematics, and the religious wisdom of the Brahmans, Magi, Egyptians, and Jews all converge on the same truths about the divine nature and the structure of reality.
 This comparative theology made Numenius one of the earliest exponents of the idea of a philosophia perennis — a perennial philosophy shared by all authentic wisdom traditions.

 Numenius also developed a distinctive psychology and anthropology.
 The human soul, he argued, has two souls or two aspects: a rational soul derived from the First God and an irrational soul derived from matter.
 The descent of the rational soul into the body is a fall — a corruption caused by contact with matter — and the philosophical life consists in the soul's struggle to detach from the irrational and return to its divine source.
 This dualist anthropology, influenced by Pythagorean and Eastern religious ideas, became central to Neoplatonic psychology.